Michigan Resisting Arrest Attorneys

 As a former prosecutor, I can tell you from firsthand experience that a resisting arrest charge gets special attention from both prosecutors and judges.
 Everyone wants to appear vigilant when it comes to protecting law enforcement from injury.
 This is understandable, however, because of the broad range of conduct entailing ‘obstruction’, many resisting arrest cases receive undeserved attention.
 A person who a police officer deems ‘uncooperative’ may suddenly find themselves charged with resisting and obstructing.
 Part of an effective defense requires making a distinction between dangerous conduct and minor indiscretions.

-Suffice it to say that it is vitally important to have an experienced Michigan resisting arrest lawyer representing you when you are charged with this offense.
+Suffice it to say that it is vitally important to have an experienced Michigan resisting arrest attorney representing you when you are charged with this offense.
 I’ve got over 20 years in the criminal justice system and I’ve been able to help many people charged with resisting arrest put their life back in order.

 If you’d like to speak with an experienced Michigan criminal lawyer, call Jeffrey Buehner for a free consultation at (248) 865-9640 or fill out our Free Consultation form.